 -Djava.security.auth.login.config=/<QuerySurge Install Dir>/QuerySurge/agent/gss-jaas.conf

-Note: You'll have to replace the dummy paths in these settings with actual paths to the files.
+Note: You'll need to replace the dummy paths in these settings with actual paths to the files.

 Note: If you do not need a gss-jaas.conf file, then omit the

 Note: During setup, a high level of debug output is often helpful.
-This can be implemented by adding the following command-line options while you are debugging your connection:
+Add the following command-line options while you are debugging your connection:

-You can download a sample copy of ctl.kerb.sh with these default values (see the Resources section at the end of the article).
+You can download a sample copy of Agent ctl.sh files with the default values (see the Resources section at the end of the article).
 The purpose of this file is for illustration of the changes required, not for deployment to your instance.

 See Resources section: ctl.kerb.sh